 Any of various compounds, including tannic acid, that occur naturally in the bark and fruit of various plants, especially the nutgalls, certain oaks, and sumac.
 Tannins are polyphenols, and form yellowish to light brown amorphous masses that can be powdery, flaky, or spongy.
-They are used in photography, dyeing, in tanning leather, in clarifying wine and beer, and as an astringent in medicine.
-Tannins are also an important ingredient in tea.
+They bind proteins and are used in dyeing, in tanning leather, in clarifying wine and beer, and as an astringent in medicine.
+Tannins also give color and flavor to black tea.

 Any of various other substances that promote the tanning of leather, such as chromium salts.